AiCorsair/SQL-Tableau-Case-Study-365-Data-Science-Customer-Engagement/README.md

 In this project, we built a three-page Tableau dashboard with key metrics and visualizations to track student engagement with the 365 Data Science platform from January `1` to October `20, 2022`.

 We retrieved data from the 365 Data Science database using MySQL, which includes real-life records on students, purchases, and courses.
 Finally, we answered key questions to help the company better understand customer registration, engagement, and demographic patterns.
+This helps refine marketing strategies, tailor course offerings, and boost user retention, ultimately driving business growth.

 We designed queries to extract data from `365 User Database.sql` and stored them in three files: